Our Trust has 4 appointed governors who represent their respective organisations from around the county.

 Maggie Powell moved from London to the Forest of Dean in 1982, and then to Cheltenham in 2007.

-She first became involved with Healthwatch Gloucestershire in 2014.
-As their Appointed Governor she will seek to ensure that the views and concerns of hospital users and their families and carers, as shared with Healthwatch, are heard by the
+Maggie first became involved with Healthwatch Gloucestershire in 2014.
+As their appointed governor, she will seek to ensure that the views and concerns of hospital users, and their families and carers, are heard by the Trust.

-Gloucestershire Clinical Commissioning Group: Colin Greaves (appointed 2016)
+Gloucestershire Clinical Commissioning Group: Colin Greaves (appointed 2016, re-appointed April 2019)

-After a full career in the military, Colin worked in corporate governance in the education sector and was an Independent Member of the Gloucestershire Police Authority, where, among his other duties, he was a member of the Audit Committee.
-He moved to his current role as Lay Member for Governance and Audit Chair for Gloucestershire CCG in 2013.
+After a full career in the military, Colin worked in corporate governance in the education sector.
+He was also an independent member of the Gloucestershire Police Authority, where he was a member of the audit committee.

-A former Chair of the performing arts-based charity Arts in Rural Gloucestershire, Colin maintains a keen interest in the arts.
+A former chair of the performing arts charity Arts in Rural Gloucestershire, Colin maintains a keen interest in the arts.